aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/cell/cell/_index.md

 ### Remarks

-When Cell is created, it belongs to the specified document, but is not yet part of the document and ParentNode is null.To append Cell to the document use InsertAfter or InsertBefore on the row where you want the cell inserted.
+When **Cell** is created, it belongs to the specified document, but is not yet part of the document and **ParentNode** is null.

+To append **Cell** to the document use InsertAfter or InsertBefore on the row where you want the cell inserted.

 ### Examples